aesom-e/jetson-dog-detector/readme.md

 cmake ../
 ```

-Select the default options then once the window has closed run these commands
+Select the default options

+Once the window has closed run these commands

 ```sh
 make